NoSquazer/NoSquazer/README.md

 <h2>About me<h2/>
 <p>
-I am passionate about staying up-to-date with trending news in the tech world.
-  My educational background is rooted in Fullstack development; however, my personal inclination leans towards the realm of backend development.
+I am a Full Stack Web Developer graduated from Henry, with a specialization in Back-End and professional experience gained through an internship at a startup.
+During my internship, I acquired knowledge in architecture, implementation, and optimization.
+I am known for my positive attitude and ability to adapt easily.
 My coding philosophy centers around upholding clean code and adhering to best practices.
 I firmly believe that well-structured code leads to superior outcomes.
 <p/>

   <br/>